TangramDev/Sunny/README.md

 ## Why Develop Sunny?

-I have been engaged in software development for almost 30 years, and I have been looking forward to forming a software architecture that I am satisfied with, especially during the prevalence of the Internet.
+I have <font color=#0099ff size=37 >been engaged in software development</font> for almost 30 years, and I have been looking forward to forming a software architecture that I am satisfied with, especially during the prevalence of the Internet.
 I shoulder the expectations of my family and many friends from all walks of life.
 These years, I have been happy to create something that I am satisfied with.
 Sunny is a flash of light: If your thoughts are so beautiful and excite you, what kind of fantastic ideas should it be?
 If this idea is worth looking forward to, is it a good idea to carve it into an extraordinary and slim girl?
 Sunny is a girl full of inspiration, shoulders a set of missions that make **Desktop Software** a **Disruptor in the Internet Age.**

 ## In order to express our vision clearly, we need three basic concepts.:
 - The first is **Virtual Layout Engine** (VLE),